TukuToi/toolwine-shortcodes/README.md

 - You can apply a filter to each TWS ShortCode's output, as explained above in DEV section

 # Extend ShortCodes list
-You can techincally add your own shortcodes to the `TWS_Shortcodes` class with your the `tws_shortcodes` filter.
+You can techincally add your own shortcodes to the `TWS_Shortcodes` class with the `tws_shortcodes` filter.
+It allows you to run your shortcodes with TWS ShortCode attributes - even if you do not declare them in your code.

 Example:
 ```